How I Get My Curls

 Rusk W8less Strong Hold Shaping and Control Hairspray // I bought this at my hairdresser’s recommendation.
 I spray it on each section of hair before I curl it, and then I spray the section again after it’s curled and before I go on to the next one.
 I give it another good spray at the end to hold it.
 This hair spray has a strong hold while still allowing your hair to move, and it doesn’t make it stiff or crunchy.

 - Always curl away from your face.
 This is the conventional wisdom of the day when creating loose curls like are popular right now.
 However, I just this morning watched a YouTube video where she alternates going towards and away from the face on the under layers.
 She does curl all of the top layer away from the face, and she always curls the pieces in front away from the face, but she says alternating the curls underneath help add volume and prevent all the hair from forming one big curl.
-It makes sense, and I’m definitely going to try that technique next time!
-But at least the top layer and pieces in front should go away from the face to look the most natural.
+It makes sense, but I’ve tried it and I still prefer to curl all of my hair away from my face.